ashwin/coursera-heterogeneous/README.md

 [View list of contributors](https://github.com/ashwin/coursera-heterogeneous/contributors)

 We welcome improvements to this code.
-Fork it, make your change and give me a pull request.
-Please follow the coding conventions already in use in the source files.
+Simply fork it, make your change, and initiate  a pull request!
+(Please follow the coding conventions already in use in the source files).

 License